dvlab-research/ProposeReduce/README.md

 </tbody></table>

 ### Evaluation
 **YouTube-VIS 2019**: A json file will be saved in `../Results' folder.
-Please zip and upload the generated result to [codalab server](https://competitions.codalab.org/competitions/20128#participate-submit_results).
+Please zip and upload to the [codalab server](https://competitions.codalab.org/competitions/20128#participate-submit_results).

 ## TODOs
 ----------------